Operational procedure: Issuing an export certificate for dairy products

 Inspection staff request the final information to complete the certificate in DSDP by issuing a Portal task to the applicant.
 If the request was submitted offline, the details can be requested via e-mail or in the same manner as the request was submitted.

 6.1.8 Should the loading location, manufacturer, licence number or establishment identification (ID) number, description of the product, or final destination country change, a new export certificate request must be submitted and will be subject to a new 5 working day period.
-In DSDP, the original request is to be deactivated by inspection staff by selecting "Cancelled – Request Cancelled by the Party".
-A note should be included in the file with the reason for the cancellation.
+In DSDP, the original service request is to be withdrawn by the applicant by using the "Withdrawal" button within the DSDP case summary page in their portal account, or cancelled by inspection staff by selecting "Cancel Case" and choosing the appropriate "Withdrawn – Change in Information" reason.
+Refer to Export DSDP Process and SOPs (accessible only on the Government of Canada network – RDIMS 10879109).

 6.1.9 Inspection staff will verify that the export certificate request has been submitted with the following minimum fields completed, as per the application process in My CFIA or in the instructions on the export certificate request:

-My CFIA application % completion | Food export certificate application request field | Description |
+Food export certificate application request field Description

-10% | Section 1: Date of export | date of departure from Canada |
+Name Export Application and select Date of export Exporter enters application name and date of departure from Canada

-50% | N/A | number of product lines for each commodity |
+Product Table Number of product lines for each commodity are entered

-75% | Section 3 | transportation mode (ocean vessel, air, ground, rail) and vessel name or flight, if needed |
+Transportation Information Conveyance information is added and may include details on transportation mode (ocean vessel, air, ground, rail) and vessel name or flight information.

-N/A | Section 2 | net quantity of the product including the number of packages and the size or the total gross weight of the product (canned products) – refer to section 6.1.10 |
+Net quantity of the product including the number of packages and the size or the total gross weight of the product (canned products) are entered – refer to section 6.1.10

 6.1.10 2 days prior to the shipment leaving Canada, any of the missing information from the export certificate request, accompanied by a Manufacturer's declaration (section 6.1.11) and laboratory results (if applicable), are required in order to issue the export documentation.
 Any missing information provided less than 2 days prior to departure could delay the issuance of the certificate and affect the departure date.